iteratehq/cloudflare-error-pages/readme.md

 ## Deploying changes

-1. Upload the updated HTML to S3.
+1. Upload the updated changes to S3.
-2. Grand public read access to the file.
+2. Grant public read access to the file.
-3. In Cloudflare's Custom Pages UI, select **Edit** for the 500 Class errors.
+3. In Cloudflare's Custom Pages UI, select **Edit** for the 500/1000 Class errors.
 Paste the new S3 URL, select **Preview** & confirm Cloudflare sees the page as valid.
 Publish the new page.

 ## Resources